 If a court sentences a person younger than 21 to prison, the Board has a power under the Children, Youth and Families Act 2005 (opens in a new window) to transfer the person from prison to a youth justice centre (a secure facility for young offenders).
 In many cases, when imposing the sentence, the court will have made a recommendation that the person should be transferred.
 Requests for transfer may also be received from the prisoner’s lawyer or family.

-Before deciding to transfer a young prisoner, the Board will receive a report from the Department of Health and Human Services about the suitability of the person for a youth justice centre and about the availability of a place for the person in a youth justice centre.
+Before deciding to transfer a young prisoner, the Board will receive a report from Youth Justice about the suitability of the person for a youth justice centre and about the availability of a place for the person in a youth justice centre.

 Transfer from the youth justice centre to prison